Student Selection Process

 Daraja receives hundreds of applications each year.
 After a rigorous review of the applications, finalists are invited to an in person interview.
 A diverse student selection committee interviews the girls to discover those with innate potential for grassroots leadership.
 Questions include: “What would you change about your community and why?”

 Selected students rank among the highest in their primary schools and exhibit strong leadership qualities.
 Much attention is paid to ensure Daraja has a diverse representation of girls from local communities, various regions of Kenya, as well as a cross-section of tribes and religious backgrounds.
 Currently our student body represents 32 of 42 tribes and multiple religions.

 We currently are only able to offer scholarship to 1 out of 10 students interviewed.

-We use three basic criteria when selecting a student:
+We use 3 basic criteria when selecting future Daraja Girls

-We partner with local non-governmental organizations (NGOs) and trusted community members that work with this population and can give us detailed background information about each student.
-If the student is able to attend secondary school in any other way (paying their own tuition, room and board, obtaining a scholarship etc.) they do not meet the first and most important of Daraja Academy’s three criteria.
+Daraja evaluates the financial need of the student and their family.
+We partner with local non-governmental organizations (NGOs) and trusted community members (principals, teachers, church leaders) to work with our applicants and provide background information about each student.
+If the student is able to attend secondary school in any other way (paying their own tuition, room and board, obtaining a scholarship etc.) they do not meet the first and most important of Daraja’s three criteria.

-As part of the application process, a student submits their 8th grade examination (KCPE) results – we look for girls that score in the top of their primary class.
+As part of the application process, a student submits their 8th grade examination (KCPE) results.
+We also examine accumulative primary school performance and identify students scoring at the top of their primary classes.